Useful information for PCN (Poison Centre Notification) submission

 Contact with the authorities

-Making PCN (Poison Centre Notification) submissions up-to-date is of fundamental importance for the compliance with the legislation and the protection of public health.
+Keeping PCN (Poison Centre Notification) submissions up to date is essential for legal compliance and the protection of public health.

-• the product category and/or UFI of the mixture has changed
+• the product category (EuPCS) and/or the UFI of the mixture has changed

-• the hazard classification of the mixture has changed (section 2.1 of the safety data sheet) or additional toxicological data has been added to section 11 of the safety data sheet
+• the hazard classification of the mixture has changed (Section 2.1 of the Safety Data Sheet) or additional toxicological information has been added (Section 11)

-The following guidelines help determine what type of update is required:
+The following guidance helps determine what type of update is required:

 • Replacement of a component.